-Games of chance are generally disallowed in Autauga County.
+Games of chance are generally disallowed in Elmore County.
 Organizations should exercise extreme caution related to raffles and other games of chance as fundraisers.
-Any fundraising activities involving games of chance (i.e. raffles, bingo, split the pot, draw downs) should be referred to the Board's attorney for review.
-Please refer to Attorney General's Opinion 89-00168 before planning any fundraising activity such as this.
-(Appendix H)
+Any fundraising activities involving games of chance (i.e. raffles, bingo, split the pot, drawdowns) should be referred to the Board's attorney for review.
+Please refer to Attorney General's Opinion 89-00168 and the 2009 Memorandum on Raffles before planning any fundraising activity such as this (Appendix H).